Faskyy/Faskyy/README.md

 - 💬 Ask me about literally anything you want!
 I'm super friendly and would love to chat. :-)
-- 🌱 I’m currently working as a Software Engineer for RBC Capital Markets, building cool front-office trading platforms!
+- 🌱 I’m currently working as a Software Engineer, building cool front-office trading platforms!
 - 📫 How to reach me: fahd.ksara1@gmail.com
 - ⚡ Fun fact: ...
 I speak three and a half languages (speak, not code)!